jthegedus/svelte-adapter-firebase/README.md

   - used to lookup the rewrite rule used for SSR
   - default: `**`
 - `firebaseJson`
-  - path to your `firebase.json`, relative from where `svelte adapt` is called
+  - path to your `firebase.json`, relative from where `svelte build` is called
   - default: `./firebase.json`
 - `cloudRunBuildDir`
   - output dir of Cloud Run service, relative from your svelte app